This post may contain Affiliate Links

 And while I sit here dreaming of sunshine (and being super glad I’m not going to be pregnant during the hottest months of the year) I also wonder just how much of that big yellow ball in the sky we’ll get see.
 While I’m lucky enough to live in Somerset, one of the warmer regions of the U.K, there is just no guarantee that Blighty will get more than a few fleeting days of glorious sunshine this year.

 No matter how often the weathermen predict ‘It’s going to be a scorcher!’ or that we’ll have ‘The hottest Summer in Decades!’ it’s pretty rare that it does actually come to pass.
 That is why, every summer, thousands of Brits jet off to warmer climes for their annual summer holidays – *almost* guaranteed sunshine, white beaches, blue seas and blue skies.

 Travelling to Europe for your summer holiday has lots of benefits over going further afield – shorter flight times and being able to fly from local airports, a huge range of countries to choose from and excellent value depending on when and where you decide to stay.
-There are a range of Summer 2018 Deals to be had so there will almost certainly be something to suit everyone’s budget and tastes.
+There is a range of Summer 2019 Deals to be had so there will almost certainly be something to suit everyone’s budget and tastes.

 However, there are some important questions to ask yourself before booking, to ensure you are getting the best deal on your Summer Holiday 2018.

 One of the biggest costs of any holiday is the food and drink and eating out and I think this decision needs to be based on what type of holiday you prefer.

 It’s never worth going all inclusive if you like to be out and about exploring, going on excursions or exploring the local villages and towns as you’ll never get your money’s worth.
 In this instance, a self-catering apartment where you can buy and store your own food and eat breakfast and lunch there and then maybe have one meal a day ‘out’ would probably be most cost-effective.